Your Persistent Dry Mouth May Not Be CPAP Related

-Most soda pops are not just a source of caffeine; they are very high in sodium which is drying.
+Most soda pops are not just a source of caffeine.
+They are very high in sodium, which is drying.1

 Stop smoking or using any form of tobacco.
-They can also contribute to your mouth being dry.
+They can also contribute to your mouth being dry.1

 Reduce your stress

-If you can, avoid antihistamines and decongestants as they can be drying.
+If you can, avoid antihistamines and decongestants as they can be drying.1

 Avoid drinking alcohol

-Especially that 3 to 4 hours before bed.
-Alcohol is dehydrating and it is well-known for causing sleep disruptions throughout the night (even if you felt drowsy at the beginning of the night).
+Avoid alcohol, especially 3 to 4 hours before bed.
+Alcohol is dehydrating, and it is well-known for causing sleep disruptions throughout the night (even if you felt drowsy at the beginning of the night).1

 Don't assume your PAP therapy is the culprit